brafdlog/caspion/README.md

   - If using YNAB, the categories you return must match category names in YNAB
 - Run `yarn start` to start the app
 - Go to `הגדרות` and add the financial institutions you want and remove the default ones
-- Setup YNAB as as explained below (optional)
-- Setup Google spreadsheets integration (optional)
+- Setup YNAB and/or Google spreadsheet integrations (see instructions below)
-- Run by clicking on the `תראה לי ת׳כסף` button
+- Run by clicking on the `תראה לי ת׳כסף` button in the app

-## YNAB setup (optional)
+## YNAB integration setup (optional)

 YNAB is a budgeting software.
 If you want to manage your budget there and have your expenses updated automatically to YNAB follow these steps: